nichtich/token_word/README.md

 ## Republication

 This git repository has been exported by Jakob Voß from a CVS repository at <http://hypertext.cvs.sourceforge.net/viewvc/> with `git cvsimport` (subdirectory `token_word`).
 See the original [project page at SourceForge](https://sourceforge.net/projects/hypertext/) for original sources.
+Jason's account name (jcr13) has been changed to the current name and email used at GitHub projects.

 See the git history for additional modifications in the directory layout and documentation.

 ## License